simulogics/airlinesim-docs/content/docs/beginners-guide/company-setup/index.md

 Next, you can specify if you want to found another holding or if you'd like create a subsidiary of your existing holding.

 {{< hint warning >}}
-**Multiple Holdings**
+**Important**
 Please note: Not every game world supports running multiple holdings.
-In doubt, check out the world's configuration here or on our blog.
+In doubt, check out the world's configuration here or on our [blog](https://www.airlinesim.aero/blog/).
 If multiple holdings are allowed, keep in mind that cooperation between them is forbidden by our game rules.
 {{< /hint >}}

 When setting up a subsidiary, you have to decide how much starting capital it will receive from your holding, the minimum being 3 million AS$.
 Consider how much you want to invest as you will not have the opportunity to transfer any more money from the holding to the company or vice versa, except through a dividend paid to your holding and outside investors after an IPO.